thecdil/bootstrap-template/docs/create-website.md

 - Make your own copy of the repository by clicking the green "Use this template" button (alternatively, use Import or manually copy files to a new repo).
     - Since the repository name will become part of the site URL, use a sensible name with no spaces or odd characters (dash or underscore are okay).
 - Activate GitHub Pages.
-    - On your repository visit "Settings", scroll down to "GitHub Pages" section, select Branch "main" from the drop down, and click Save.
+    - On your repository visit "Settings", click "Pages" on the side menu.
+    - In the "GitHub Pages" settings, under "Source" select Branch "main" from the drop down, and click Save.
     - Once activated, it will provide your new URL, following the pattern `https://username.github.io/repository_name`

 ## Edit _config.yml